 Use similar caution with this format as you would with Craigslist when meeting the buyer to deliver the item.

-An old fashioned garage sale is an excellent way to sell a large amount of items in one weekend.
+An old fashioned garage sale is an excellent way to sell a large number of items in one weekend.
 Make sure to be prepared with all of your items priced and to use a decent amount of advertising.

 You could advertise with signs and fliers, put a post on your personal social media pages, and many of the local Buy/Sell/Trade Facebook groups allow advertising for garage sales as well.
 With the right amount of planning, you could earn a decent amount of money for items that you may have just donated or tossed otherwise.

 Another fun and creative way to get more bang for your buck is to upcycle your furniture before selling it.
-If you have an old worn out piece of wooden furniture, give it a fresh coat of paint and new hardware.
+If you have an old worn-out piece of wooden furniture, give it a fresh coat of paint and new hardware.
 Try making new throw pillows for an outdated couch to give it a little more style.
 Cover the back of a bookshelf in pretty fabric.
 Convert that side table into a play kitchen for children.

 When you are spring cleaning this year, don’t be so quick to just donate or toss your unwanted items.
 With the methods listed above, you could not only purge your home, but you can also make a bit of spending money while doing so.
 What are your favorite ways to sell your unwanted belongings?